hsoft/seg7-multiplex/README.md

 display every 1ms, cycling over active displays.
 We only need to send new digits when they change.

-## ASM rewrite in progress

-I recently swam a bit in AVR assembler and I liked it very much.
-The `objdump` difference between a binary compiled with `avr-gcc` and a hand-written asm one is startling!

-Because the fun with AVR is to squeeze every last bit of processing from each joule, it makes much more sense to do so in assembler.

-I'm currently in the process of rewriting the software for this multiplexer in assembler with the hopes that it will increase its input capacity (currently, a delay of 300us is required between input clocks for the MCU to reliably take data in. it's way too high).
-From what I see in objdumps, there's a lot of fat to trim.

-I could adjust my C coding style so that it generates faster code, but doing this skillfully requires a good knowledge of AVR assembler.
-If I have to learn this, why not write assembler directly?

-Currently, the repo contains both new and old code, new and old simulations.
-When I get to feature parity, I'll trim the old code.

 ## Prototypes

 ### v1